 - a.
+Laws.
 The Contractor agrees to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act, as amended, 42 U.S.C. § 7401 et seq. and the Federal Water Pollution Control Act, as amended, 33 U.S.C. § 1251 et seq. - b.
+Report Violations.
 The Contractor agrees to report each violation to CPB and understands and agrees that CPB will, in turn, report each violation as required to assure notification to FEMA and the appropriate Environmental Protection Agency Regional Office. - c.
-The Contractor agrees to include these requirements in each subcontract exceeding \$150,000 financed in whole or in part with federal assistance provided by FEMA.
+Subcontracts.
+The Contractor agrees to include these requirements in each subcontract exceeding \$150,000.